SinusBot/docs/docs/installation/windows.md

 2. Download the [SinusBot](https://www.sinusbot.com/#download) Installer for Windows and start it.

-3. Optionally you can [install youtube-dl](https://sinusbot.github.io/docs/youtube-dl/) afterwards to allow you to play media from youtube and other supported sites
+3. Optionally you can [install youtube-dl](https://sinusbot.github.io/docs/youtube-dl/) afterwards to allow you to play media from YouTube and other supported sites

 Be sure that "TeamSpeak 3 Support" is checked, as shown in the following picture: